Hugh-Kumbi/Cybersecurity-Portfolio/VII. IDS & SIEM/Instructions.md

 You are a security analyst at a financial services company.
 You receive an alert that an employee received a phishing email in their inbox.
 You review the alert and identify a suspicious domain name contained in the email's body: `signin.office365x24.com`.
 You need to determine whether any other employees have received phishing emails containing this domain and whether they have visited the domain.

 ## Step-By-Step Instructions
-Follow the instructions and answer the series of questions to complete the activity.

 ### Step 1 Launch Chronicle